threatworx/twigs/README.rst

                         applied
   --apply_policy APPLY_POLICY
-                        One or more policy names as a comma-separated list --out OUT             Specify name of the JSON file to hold the exported asset information.
+                        One or more policy names as a comma-separated list --sbom SBOM           Specify name of the SBOM file to hold the exported asset information.
   --no_scan             Do not initiate a baseline assessment --email_report        After impact refresh is complete email scan report to